Kaviarasu1408/LLM/LLM/DefinitionOfLLM.md

 - But they noticed it can perform all other tasks.
 - That is called emergenet behaviour.
 - In training model learns the statistical relationship bt the words and sentence...

+## 15. Number of parameters

+- since it is trained with lot of parameters, it sees those example and shift around the weights untill it's get better and better for predicting the next word.
+- GPT2 has 117 millions of words.